-This is a tutorial on how to set up authentication (verifying who you are) and authorization (what you are permitted to do) using Ruby 2.7, Rails 6.0.3 and two popular Ruby gems: Devise and cancancan.
+This is a tutorial on how to set up authentication (verifying who you are) and authorization (what you’re allowed to do) in a Ruby on Rails app using Devise and CanCanCan.
+We’ll use Rails 8 and Ruby 3.4, and build everything locally—no external auth services required.

 The code for this tutorial is on GitHub: https://github.com/hibbard-eu/authentication-with-devise-and-cancancan